aartaka/stumpwm-config/README.md

 # My StumpWM config

 This is the repo with my chaotic customisations of StumpWM.
-Although it's chaotic and long, there are two parts that I plan to enhance and move to separate contrib files.
-Until this happens, this README will contain explanation and documentation for these two contributions: `definition` command and `binwarp` mouse-replacing mode.
+All centered in `config` file, with lots of features split into their own files.

 ## config